fire-wally/firewallydotnet-hugo/content/post/mastodon-client-accessibility-comparison.md

 ### Color Themes

 Some low-vision users require [high contrast](http://accessibility.psu.edu/color/contrasthtml/) between the text and background color in order to read posts.
-People with some variation of [color blindness](https://usabilla.com/blog/how-to-design-for-color-blindness/) may also find certain color schemes easier or more difficult to use.
+People with some variation of [color blindness](https://usabilla.com/blog/how-to-design-for-color-blindness/) may also find certain color combinations easier or more difficult to use.
 Many users also like being able to choose between color themes to fit their aesthetic preferences.

 ### Animations/Video